Viro-Neo/Showtime/README.md

 # Showtime
-A website showcasing my projects developped in Typescript with the Svelte framework as part of the Creative Media and Game Technologies course in Saxion University
+A website showcasing my projects developed in Typescript with the Svelte framework as part of the Creative Media and Game Technologies course in Saxion University

 ## Installation